barimehdi77/42-cub3d/README.md

 - Collectable items

 # Till Now
-`NOTE: The project still under working so This's not Thr final result`
+`NOTE: The project still under working so This's not The final result`
 # What is finished?
 - The Things that just finished
   1. [x] The walls are draw